 Experience some family-friendly, and very haunted trick or treating at one of Beaufort’s oldest haunted houses this Halloween night!

-On Halloween night from 6 to 8pm, local children in costume with or without their parents and guardians are welcome to come by and trick or treat, and the event comes complete with stroller parking at the front gate for parents.
+On Halloween night from 6 to 8 pm, local children in costume with or without their parents and guardians are welcome to come by and trick or treat, and the event comes complete with stroller parking at the front gate for parents.
 Kids can enter the yard and enjoy some spookiness with ghostly creatures running the historic grounds; then walk in the home for some treats and more fun before exiting through the rear of the house.
-It won’t be very scary from 6 to 7 pm for the littler ones, but the spooks really come out from 7 to 8 pm.
+It won’t be very scary from 6 to 7 pm for the little ones, but the spooks really come out from 7 to 8 pm.

 Check out some of the spooky fun from years past…

 More details on this event coming soon.
 Stay tuned!

 Built by Dr. Joseph Johnson in the 1850’s with bricks from his own Lady’s Island plantation on Brickyard Point, the home took many years to complete.
 When Federal troops occupied Beaufort in 1861, the home remained unfinished and was used as a military hospital.
 The outbuilding served as a morgue while the grounds surrounding the house very well may have served as a graveyard.
 Shortly after the home was complete, the gardeners reported many strange happenings.

 Dr. Johnson himself was said to have seen a dwarf walking outside the home.